 Young (2020) argues that it is not enough to consider teachers’ subject knowledge, but that we need to take account of how teachers understand ‘their role as members of a virtual community of specialists’ (p.
 25).
 So, it is here we should pay more attention to ‘the way that teachers know their subject’ (Brooks, 2016, p.
 11) and the way that practice remains in motion both individually and collectively for teachers within their specialist subject community.
 This echoes the sentiments of Darling-Hammond (2017) when she proposes that professional learning as collective rather than individual endeavour is ‘the next emerging horizon for teacher learning’ (p.
 304).
 Teachers can be inducted into, draw upon and contribute to the repertoires of theory and practice within their subject community, which can in turn allow teachers to more readily achieve professional agency as subject-specialist teachers.
 Netolicky (2020) claims ‘much professional learning remains about peripheral teacher work rather than focussed on student learning, curriculum design, content knowledge and classroom pedagogy’ (p.
 47), and I would add even when it has been focussed on the latter it has often been through a generic rather than subject-specific lens.
 Therefore, for some it might be a significant shift to place emphasis on how collaborative professional learning can be cultivated through different forms of subject community activity as a routine and essential part of teachers’ professional learning.
 However, we cannot afford for it merely to be a luxury for the few.

 Bowe and Gore (2017, p.
 353) suggest that there is considerable consensus about effective professional development approaches that ‘involve teachers as both learners and teachers (Darling-Hammond & McLaughlin, 1995), are needs-supportive (Aelterman et al., 2013), take place within the school day (Garet, Porter and Desimone, et al., 2001), are integrated into practice (Garet et al., 2001), are coherent with school and system policies (Desimone, 2009; Ingvarson, Meiers and Beavis, 2005; Penuel, Fishman and Yamaguchi et al., 2007) and are focused on transforming practice, rather than accountability (Kennedy, 2005)’.
 However, Bowe and Gore (2017) go on to propose that it remains unresolved as to how these principles can be realised in practice.
 I would suggest that both the nature and scope of subject community activity could allow these principles to be realised – not just in a generic way – but grounded by teachers’ subject-specialisms.
-Subject community activity can take place across ‘communities of practice’ and spaces involving teachers, teacher educators and academics; for example, through the work of formal subject associations (e.g. Association for Science Education, Geographical Association), through a common endeavour (e.g. subject mentoring for an ITE partnership, teachers undertaking a subject-specific Masters course) or between teachers working collaboratively on curriculum development across an LEA, local network or Multi-academy trust - a group of schools working in collaboration, governed by a single set of members and directors.
+Subject community activity can take place across ‘communities of practice’ and spaces involving teachers, teacher educators and academics; for example, through the work of formal subject associations (e.g. Association for Science Education, Geographical Association), through a common endeavour (e.g. subject mentoring for an ITE partnership, teachers undertaking a subject-specific Masters course) or between teachers working collaboratively on curriculum development across an LEA, local network or MAT.

 Senior curriculum leadership – what role do leaders play in cultivating subject-specialist teachers and leaders?